 B) The respective LNG Unloading Time, Temporary Storage Area and Temporary Storage Period are available from the Operator to other interested LNG Users, according to the provisions of this Chapter.

 In case the User does not inform the Operator within the deadline of paragraph [5], a Charge of Cancellation of Scheduled LNG Load is imposed in accordance with the provisions of article [86].
-In any case, the LNG User is not exempt from the charges arising from the respective Approved LNG and Transmission Aprooved Applications.
+In any case, the LNG User is not exempt from the charges arising from the respective Approved LNG and Transmission Approved Applications.

 Article 85